king0120/Github-Bootstrap/README.md

 **Exercise:** If you think this statement is true, react to with a thumbs up or a thumbs down if you think it is false.
 Why?

-## Codealong - Set Up Github Desktop and publish your final project
+## Let's get started using Git and GitHub

 * Visit [GitHub](https://github.com/) and sign up for an account.
 * Download the [Desktop Client](https://desktop.github.com/) (Don't download the new Beta just yet)